 Located at the confluence of the Fraser River and its largest tributary, the Thompson River, visitors to Lytton will experience soaring summer temperatures and awe-inspiring canyon backdrops.
 Lytton is an outdoor lover’s paradise.MAP OF THE CITY

 The Lytton Museum & Archives occupy a former Canadian National Railway residence built in 1942.
-The museum has an impressive collection of local historical artifacts, including over 1,300 photos illustrating the history of the area.
+The museum has an impressive collection of local historical artifacts, including over 2,000 photos illustrating the history of the area.
 Keep an eye out for the original gold scales from the general store, a canon ball found in the Thompson River Canyon and a 140 year-old Chinese tapestry.
 The museum is open from June to September.
+Open by request the rest of the year or when volunteers are working in the museum.
+Ph: (250)455-2254 Email: firstname.lastname@example.org

 Brochures and historical walking tour pamphlets are available here.
 The friendly staff are always happy to help visitors with directions or suggestions on things to see and do in the area.
 The Visitor Info Centre is open every day from June to September, with limited opening hours during the winter.